muthusm/Sequence-to-Sequence-Learning-with-Neural-Networks/README.md

 Though very powerful, DNNs cannot map sequences to sequences.
 It can only map vectors to vectors.
 Meanwhile, RNNs can work with sequences but have trouble learning the long dependencies.

 ### Solution
-LSTM architecture is the soultion to learn long term dependecies.
+LSTM architecture is the solution to learn long term dependecies.
 RNNs overwrite the hidden state but LSTMs add to the hidden state.A multilayered Long Short-Term Memory (LSTM) is used to map the input sequence to a vector of a fixed dimensionality, and then another deep LSTM to decode the target sequence from the vector.
 This general end-to-end approach to sequence learning, improves the statistical machine translation (SMT) e.g.: English to French translation task.